Board

 Currently his priority is the joys and responsibilities of being a grandfather.

-Carl Steidel, Board Treasurer
+Carl Steidel, Board Chair

 Carl joined the RJIM Board as Treasurer in December 2020.
 Carl was previously involved with RJIM as a part-time facilitator starting in 2016.